margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Vocabulary Usage ##
-There was once a beautiful, 'roan' horse.
+There was once a beautiful, *roan* horse.
 He was not only the prettiest horse; but also the fastest horse.
-In the fields by the 'purling' river, the horses enjoyed racing each other.
-The 'cohesive' pack of horses continued to love to have races desptie the fact that Rapido would win everytime.
-In fact, the winner of the race was given 'farina'.
+In the fields by the *purling* river, the horses enjoyed racing each other.
+The *cohesive* pack of horses continued to love to have races desptie the fact that Rapido would win everytime.
+In fact, the winner of the race was given *farina*.
 It became a routine to give this prize of farina to Rapido upon finishing the race.
-One day during the races, an 'incoherent' group of bay hourses suddenly attacked the roan horses.
+One day during the races, an *incoherent* group of bay hourses suddenly attacked the roan horses.
 The roan horses decided that they needed a reader for the battle against the bay horses.
-Because of Rapido's 'renown' for his 'inherent' speed, they 'denominated' him as their leader.
-Upon being chosen, Rapido 'hesitated'.
-He did not believe he would serve as a good leader and claimed that it had to be a 'misnomer'.
+Because of Rapido's *renown* for his *inherent* speed, they *denominated* him as their leader.
+Upon being chosen, Rapido *hesitated*.
+He did not believe he would serve as a good leader and claimed that it had to be a *misnomer*.
 Rapido began to pray to the magical spirit, his fetish, and decided to take on the task of leading his pack of roan horses.
-Unlike the bay horses, Marido's horses 'adhered' to each other.
-Their 'adhesion' made them stronger.
+Unlike the bay horses, Marido's horses *adhered* to each other.
+Their *adhesion* made them stronger.
 After a very close battle, the roan horses won.

 <br>